When choosing a college major, looking at the most common majors makes sense. The question is, how do you choose the right major for you?

 Students may have to make some tough decisions.
 Do you spring for a more expensive school, maybe out of state, just for the prestige, or do you keep debt down by going to a more affordable but less prominent school?
 It’s a personal decision with no right or wrong answer.

 Looking at the programs of study other students have chosen can inspire your major search and help you decide on a bachelor’s degree.

-What are the most common college majors of 2022?
+What are the most common college majors?
 Read on to find out.

 Popular Majors To Consider

 What are the most popular college majors?
 Business is consistently one of the top-ranked college majors.
 Since the 1980s, colleges have awarded more bachelor’s degrees in business than in any other field, according to the National Center for Education Statistics (NCES).
 During the 2019-2020 school year, colleges awarded 387,851 bachelor’s degrees in business.

 When you study business administration, you take coursework in all areas of business, including:

 One of the most common majors of 2022, nursing, is also the popular undergraduate degree program in the healthcare profession.
 During the 2018-2019 school year, colleges in the U.S. awarded 139,952 registered nursing bachelor’s degrees, according to the NCES.

 In Bachelor of Science in Nursing (BSN) programs, students take classes like nursing fundamentals and gain clinical experience in areas like:

 - Medical-surgical nursing